 - You can immediately benefit from fiscal advantages when your revenue is higher, and you contribute regularly to your RRSP

 You might be tempted to dip into your RRSP to pay off your debts, but is it a good idea?

 Pulling Money out of RRSPs to Pay off Debts: The Implications

-Touching one’s RRSP to pay off debts is not advisable, since there are certain consequences to consider (link in french).
+Touching one’s RRSP to pay off debts is not advisable, since there are certain consequences to consider.
 It’s important to realize that this savings vehicle was specifically designed for use upon retirement, not before.

 But what about if your debt is mounting and you’re seriously considering taking money out of your RRSPs to pay off the debt?
 Here are some things to consider before paying off your debts with your RRSP:

 1- Taking money directly out of your RRSP will cost you